gvwilson/thirdbit/src/fiction/in-heck/index.md

 That was part of why the village kept electing her: most people felt guilty just thinking about running against her.

-A double handful of people gathered to gossip as they waited for the mail.
+A dozen people gathered to gossip as they waited for the mail.
 Zeke Bear had finally fixed the smokehouse that had been knocked down during the attack a few months ago.
-He might not especially like the bots who had helped save them, but he would allow that they were useful.
+He might not especially like the bots who had helped save them, but he would allow that they had been helpful.
-And the Ox brothers' apple orchard was draining properly for the first time in forever, and there wasn't a dull pair of scissors in town.
+And the Ox brothers' apple orchard was draining properly for the first time in forever thanks to them digging a new outflow.

-"Still, having that sort about makes me feel uncomfortable," Miz Nabbles sighed loudly, shaking her graying mane.
+"Still, having that sort about makes me feel uncomfortable," Miz Nabbles sighed dramatically, shaking her graying mane.

 Mayor Lupus tipped the dregs of her tea into a planter.